spiffe/spiffe.io/content/spire/try/getting-started-k8s.md

 The server is configured in the Kubernetes configmap specified in server-configmap.yaml, which specifies a number of important directories, notably **/run/spire/data** and **/run/spire/config**.
 These volumes are bound in when the server container is deployed.

-Deploy the server configmap and statefulset by ap
+Deploy the server configmap and statefulset by applying the following files via kubectl:

 ```bash
 $ kubectl apply \